 Mid-Pacific Open started its tradition by combining the Lanikai Cup which was held for amateurs and the Campos Trophy for local golf professionals into one prestigious event.
-Mid-Pacific Country Club and its proud members have continued to uphold this fine golfing tradition over 55 years.
+Mid-Pacific Country Club and its proud members have continued to uphold this fine golfing tradition for over 61 years.

 The inaugural Mid-Pacific Open was held in 1956 and Guinea Kop was crowned as the first tournament champion shooting an impressive 72-hole tournament score of 285.
 In 1968 touring golf professional Jerry Barber, set the tournament record of 14 under par.
 This record was to stand for the next 18 years until up and coming golf professional David Ishii posted a 72-hole gross score of 271, shattering the record by 3 strokes.
 This tournament record still stands today.
 David went on to win another 2 times with his most recent victory in 2006.